10621223/Laraieb-Imam/README.md

 100 availability zones x 0.014 USD x 730 hours in a month = 1,022.00 USD

 <b>Total hourly charges for all Gateway Load Balancers (monthly): 1,022.00 USD</b>

+<b>Last years revenue was $1.3bn.
+All AWS services would cost $17,27,833 per year assuming a 100% usage, though on the services chosen are Ondemand so prices can be lower.
+Hence, AWS services are most affordable for Hubspot than setting up everything on site.

 <h1>Non-cloud Recommadation</h1>
 Outsource customer grievance centre - As a CRM company they can have a huge customer call loads and seprating <b>Grievance Department</b> and outsourcing it can shed off work burden on the Hubspot employees so they can focus on new businesses and minor grievances can be resolved by outsourced customer centre.